-Eat and drink safely: Choose foods and beverages carefully to lower your risk of diarrhea.
+- Eat and drink safely: Choose foods and beverages carefully to lower your risk of diarrhea.
 Eat only food that is cooked and served hot.
-(Avoid, for example, food that has been sitting on a buffet.)
+(For example, avoid food that has been sitting on a buffet.)
 Eat raw fruits and vegetables only if you have washed them in clean water or peeled them.
 Drink only beverages from factory-sealed containers, and avoid ice (because it may have been made from unclean water).

 Page reviewed on: Mar 09, 2017

 Page reviewed by: Jessie L. Leyse, MD

 - Infectious Disease and International Health Team

 - Patient Support and Education

 - Research and Clinical Trials